 SECOND FLOOR GALLERIES

-This season, the Anderson Collection debuts spotlight installations of three celebrated artists—Susan Rothenberg, Sean Scully, and Robert Therrien.
-For the first time, visitors can experience focused presentations of their work at the museum, with multiple pieces by each artist brought into focus in dedicated gallery spaces.
-From Rothenberg’s dynamic figuration to Scully’s lyrical abstraction and Therrien’s playful graphic and sculptural forms, these spotlights showcase the power and range of modern and contemporary American art.
+Experience focused presentations of two celebrated artists—Susan Rothenberg and Robert Therrien.
+For the first time, visitors can view multiple works by each artist brought into focus in dedicated gallery spaces alongside accompanying photographic portraits by Leo Holub.
+From Rothenberg’s dynamic figuration to Therrien’s playful graphic and sculptural forms, these spotlights showcase the power and range of modern and contemporary American art.

 About the Artists